-Figure 6-126.
+Figure 6-85.
 Upload Settings to TFTP Server window

-Enter the IP address of the TFTP server and the path and filename of the settings file on the TFTP server.
+Enter the IP address of the TFTP server and the path and filename of the settings file on the TFTP server and click Start to initiate the file transfer.

 Upload Log to TFTP Server